straker/livingcss/README.md

 ```

 * `allSections` - List of all sections.
 * `footerHTML` - HTML content of the footer.
-Defualts to `Style Guide generated with LivingCSS`.
+Defaults to `Style Guide generated with LivingCSS`.
 * `globalStylesheets` - List of all CSS files to load in the `<head>` of the style guide.
 * `menuButtonHTML` - HTML content of the menu button.
 Defaults to `☰ Menu`.
 * `navbar` - List of page links for linking pages together in the `<header>` navigation bar.
 Only set if there is more than one page defined.
-* `pageOrder` - List of page names in order that they should be sorted.
+* `pageOrder` - List of page names in the order that they should be sorted.
 * `pages` - List of all pages and their sections.
 List will be sorted by `options.sortOrder`.
-* `scripts` - List of all JavaScript files to load in the style guide.
+* `scripts` - List of all JavaScript files to load at the end of the style guide.
-* `sections` - List all root sections for the page (sections without a parent) and their children.
+* `sections` - List all root sections (sections without a parent) for the page and their children.
 List will be sorted by `options.sortOrder`.
 * `stylesheets` - List of all CSS files to load in the examples of the style guide.
 If the `options.loadcss` option is set, this list will contain all CSS files used to generate the style guide.
 * `title` - Title of the style guide.
 Defaults to 'LivingCSS Style Guide'.